AI42/slackRNN/README.md

 # min-char-rnn in Scala

-This is a reimplementation of Andrej Karpathy's min-char-rnn.py code that was written in Python/Numpy This reimplementation builds on `Breeze` from Scala NLP and is written in Scala Otherwise, it should perform the same.
+This is a reimplementation of Andrej Karpathy's min-char-rnn.py code that was written in Python/Numpy.
+This reimplementation builds on `Breeze` from Scala NLP and is written in Scala.
+Otherwise, it should perform the same.

 Original Python code: <https://gist.github.com/karpathy/d4dee566867f8291f086>